ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 #### 2. Inspire
+- Start with why
 - Be honest about the event
 - Adjectives don’t do you any favors.

 #### 3. Read it out loud
 Check for these basics: